-Tracy Delaney, PhD, RD
+Tracy Delaney, PhD, BS

 Advancing Healthy Communities and Equity Across Southern California

 To mobilize and amplify the Southern California local health departments' regional voice to effectively advance upstream chronic disease prevention and to reduce health inequities with a focus on multi-sector policy, systems and environmental change.
 The program’s collective vision is that "All Southern California communities are healthy, vibrant and sustainable places to live, work and play."